 At least to start with,

 It is your investment behaviour and mindset that creates Wealth for you and not the market.
-These are the prerequisite for everything we do – the need for having
+These are the prerequisite for everything we do – the need to having